 Stage III Non-Small Cell Lung Cancer

 Most cases of stage IIIA and IIIB non-small cell lung cancer are inoperable (except for some cases of stage IIIA cancer) because of the extent of disease.
-For patients with inoperable stage IIIA and stage IIIB non-small cell lung cancer, recommendations for treatment in the National Comprehensive Cancer Network include concurrent chemotherapy and chest radiation therapy.
+For patients with inoperable stage IIIA and stage IIIB non-small cell lung cancer, recommendations for treatment in the National Comprehensive Cancer Network (NCCN) include concurrent chemotherapy and chest radiation therapy.
 The first doses of chemotherapy and radiation therapy are given on the same day.
-Depending on the drug selected, the chemotherapy is given at varing intervals, but radiation therapy is given daily.
-The typical dose of radiation therapy, when given with chemotherapy, is 6000 to 7000 cGy given in 180 to 200 cGy fractions over seven weeks.10 The typical intravenous chemotherapy regimens given in combination with radiation therapy are: (1) cisplatin (days 1, 8, 29, and 36) and etoposide (days 1 to 5 and 29 to 33); (2) cisplatin (weeks 1 and 4) and vinblastine (weekly); or (3) weekly carboplatin and paclitaxel.10
+Depending on the drug selected, the chemotherapy is given at varyng intervals, but radiation therapy is given daily.
+The typical dose of radiation therapy, when given with chemotherapy, is 6000 to 7000 cGy given in 180 to 200 cGy fractions over seven weeks.
+The typical intravenous chemotherapy regimens given in combination with radiation therapy are: (1) cisplatin (days 1, 8, 29, and 36) and etoposide (days 1 to 5 and 29 to 33); (2) cisplatin (weeks 1 and 4) and vinblastine (weekly); or (3) weekly carboplatin and paclitaxel.11

 For stage III non-small cell lung cancer that is marginally or borderline operable, measures can be taken to increase the potential for success with surgery.
 This can include giving chemotherapy or chemotherapy with radiation therapy before surgery to decrease the size of the lung mass and mediastinal lymph nodes.
 If radiation is given with chemotherapy with the intention of doing surgery later, the radiation dose is only 4500 cGy, and the patient has another CT scan with or without a positron emission tomography (PET) scan to evaluate response.
 If the tumor appears operable, then surgery is done.
-However, if the lung cancer remains inoperable, then the patient would be given further radiation for a total dose of 6300 cGy with chemotherapy, similar to other patients with inoperable non-small cell lung cancer.10
+However, if the lung cancer remains inoperable, then the patient would be given further radiation for a total dose of at least 6000 cGy with chemotherapy, similar to other patients with inoperable non-small cell lung cancer.11

 In some cases, in which surgery is done for a stage I or II non-small cell lung cancer, postoperative evaluation of the mediastinal lymph nodes that had been sampled during surgery may show these nodes to be positive for cancer.
 In this situation, the stage of non-small cell lung cancer is revised to stage III.
-For this patient, surgery alone is not sufficient treatment, and the patient will require chemotherapy and radiation.11
+For this patient, surgery alone is not sufficient treatment, and the patient will require chemotherapy and radiation.12

 If there is a suspicion that there is cancer remaining in the patient after surgery, demonstrated by a positive margin of resection (meaning there are cancer cells at the edge where the surgeon had excised the tumor), then radiation therapy (usually to a dose of 5000 cGy) is given with concurrent chemotherapy.
-If the surgery was complete with clear margins of resection (a rind of normal tissue surrounds the tumor), then the chemotherapy and radiation are given separately; typically, chemotherapy is given initially, followed by radiation therapy to a dose of 5000 cGy.10
+If the surgery was complete with clear margins of resection (a rind of normal tissue surrounds the tumor), then the chemotherapy and radiation are given separately; typically, chemotherapy is given initially, followed by radiation therapy to a dose of 5000 cGy.11